INFORM | IMPACT | INSPIRE

-The state lost nearly 5-th of every foster home between the year 2008 and 2015.
+The state lost nearly a fifth of every foster home between the year 2008 and 2015.
 Families just quit and potential recruits did not want to sign up.

-The cause, according to the INVW.org is high turnover, overworked and overloaded system.
-Overwhelmed social workers unable to keep up with the loads of communication between foster families and the social workers.
+The cause, according to the INVW.org is the high turnover, overworked and overloaded system.
+Overwhelmed social workers unable to keep up with loads of communication between foster families and social workers.

-http://www.vis.pocdata.org/graphs/permanency-cohort shows some statistics of long-term placement.
+http://www.vis.pocdata.org/graphs/permanency-cohort shows some statistics on long-term placement.
 With the uncertainty of the long-term placement.
-The process that leads to adoption is emotionally draining and is difficult on families.
+The process that leads to adoption is emotionally draining and is difficult for families.